Intestinal Transplant

 Dedicated Hospital Unit for Transplant Patients

-Our solid organ transplant unit is dedicated to caring for people throughout their organ transplant journey, whether they are waiting for a transplant, recovering from surgery, or are returning to the hospital.
+Our solid organ transplant unit is dedicated to caring for people throughout their organ transplant journey, whether they are waiting for a transplant, recovering from surgery, or returning to the hospital.
 The unit is staffed by a dedicated team of providers experienced in caring for people undergoing liver, kidney, small bowel, pancreas, or intestinal transplants.
 These include doctors, nurses, pharmacists, social workers, patient coordinators, and more.
 Patients and their families can establish relationships with our providers and staff and feel secure in the hospital environment.

 Access to Clinical Trials